daniel-lerch/korga/README.md

 ### Email relay

-Korga's email relay requires a catchall IMAP inbox.
+Mailist's email relay requires a catchall IMAP inbox.
 Such an inbox receives all emails sent to a domain where no matching inbox was found, i.e. `*@example.org`.
 It can be configured via [environment variables](docs/configuration.md#email-relay) in `compose.yaml`.